digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 in `Writing your first upgrade <#writing-your-first-upgrade>`__.
 Only this version of Daml Script supports upgrades over the Ledger API.

-All commands and queries in this version of daml script will now use upgrades/downgrades automatically, to ensure that the correct versions of choices are exercises, and correct payloads are returned.
+All commands and queries in this version of Daml Script now use upgrades/downgrades automatically, to ensure that the correct versions of choices are exercises, and correct payloads are returned.